-Owners: Christina Strutt, designer, author and founder of fashion and homeware store Cabbages & Roses, and her husband Mark, a retired land agent, live here.
-Their son Edward, a woodsman, forester, and furniture-maker, and his wife Sophie, a garden designer and mosaic artist, live on the estate with their children, Frankie, five, and Bobbie, two, along with Jack Russell Walter Gilbert
+Owners: Christina Strutt, founder of fashion and homeware store Cabbages & Roses, and husband Mark, a retired land agent, live here.
+Their son Edward, his wife Sophie and their children also live on the estate.

 Property: A Grade II-listed, 15th-century mill cottage, set in hundreds of acres of rolling Somerset hills.

 What they did: The main house had been divided in two, so Christina and Mark put it back together, relocating the kitchen.
 A former pigsty was made into an annexe, where Edward and his family now live.

 The wild, expansive gardens and honey-coloured Cotswold stone cottages soon captured the London girl’s heart and the couple moved into the main house when they married in 1980, bringing up their children, Kate and Edward, there.

 The estate has gradually evolved to suit the family’s needs.
 In the mid-1980s, Christina wanted the kitchen space to be the heart of the home, so they decided to uproot it from its original spot and relocate it to the former sitting room.

 The vast kitchen now boasts a large fireplace, an Aga, a long wooden table and dressers groaning with crockery.
 Find out more about designing a country kitchen in our guide.

 The former parlour kitchen was transformed into this snug living room.
 Vibrant soft furnishings in co-ordinating raspberry pink stripes and florals from Cabbages & Roses create an air of easy comfort, while piles of antique books and interior design volumes, and ancient paintings and prints ensure that there’s always something interesting to look at in this cosy winter den.